Diffusion Models for Imperceptible and Transferable Adversarial Attack: Related Works

-\paragraph{Unrestricted Attacks.} Since $L_p$-norm in RGB space was found not ideal for measuring the perceptual distance \cite{jiaadv, bhattadunrestricted, yuannatural}, recent researches \cite{song2018constructing, jiaadv, yuannatural, qiu2020semanticadv, zhao2020towards, bhattadunrestricted} turn to unconstraint and propose unrestricted but imperceptible attacks.
-Song \textit{et al.} \cite{song2018constructing} proposed to sample adversarial examples from scratch through generative adversarial networks \cite{goodfellow2020generative}.
-Bhattad \textit{et al.} \cite{bhattadunrestricted} perturbed images from the perspective of color and texture.
-Zhao \textit{et al.} \cite{zhao2020towards} adopted CIEDE2000 which can better indicate the perceptual color loss.
-Qiu \textit{et al.} \cite{qiu2020semanticadv} and Jia \textit{et al.} \cite{jiaadv} achieve imperceptibility by modifying the attributes of the images.
-Yuan \textit{et al.} \cite{yuannatural} constructed a color distribution library, which is used to find a successful distribution for adversarial attacks.
+\textbf{Unrestricted Attacks.} Since $L_p$-norm in RGB space was found not ideal for measuring the perceptual distance \citep{jiaadv, yuannatural}, recent research turns to unconstraint and proposes unrestricted but imperceptible attacks.
+Zhao \textit{et al.} \citep{zhao2020towards} adopted CIEDE2000 which can better indicate the perceptual color loss.
+Qiu \textit{et al.} \citep{qiu2020semanticadv} and Jia \textit{et al.} \citep{jiaadv} achieve imperceptibility by modifying the attributes of the images, especially human faces.
+Yuan \textit{et al.} \citep{yuannatural} constructed a color distribution library, which is used to find a successful distribution for adversarial attacks.
 However, despite their good imperceptibility, these methods generally cannot compete with the aforementioned pixel-based methods in terms of transferability.
 Our work also falls in this direction but achieves better transferability and imperceptibility, and is the first to explore the strength of diffusion models in crafting unrestricted attacks.